 Live cultures are not a new invention.
-They existed in our traditional foods such as yogurt, cheese and salty fish.
+They existed in our traditional foods such as yoghurt, cheese and salty fish.
 The first use of live cultures in food was in fermented milk (4).

 The microbes used as live cultures can be classified as bacteria, yeast or mold.
 And, live culture products may contain one or combinations of microbial strains.

 Human live cultures (probiotic) microorganisms belong mostly to the following categories: Lactobacillus, Bifidobacterium, Streptococcus, Enterococcus, and Lactococcus.
-Additionally, strains of bacteria belonging to the genus Bacillus and a number of yeast strains belonging to the genus Saccharomyces are also widely used in probiotic products(5).
+Additionally, strains of bacteria belonging to the genus Bacillus and a number of yeast strains belonging to the genus Saccharomyces are also widely used in live culture products(5).